 During the first quarter of 2024, the Company granted performance-based restricted stock units ("PSUs"), under the 2021 Stock Option and Incentive Plan, to certain employees of the Company based on an initial target number.
-The final number of PSUs that may vest and settle depend upon the Company's performance against pre-established performance metrics over a predefined performance period, contingent on the compensation committee's approval of the level of achievement against the pre-established performance targets at the end of the fiscal year.
+The final number of PSUs that may vest and settle depend upon the Company's performance against pre-established performance metrics over a predefined performance period, contingent on the compensation committee's approval of the level of achievement against the pre-established performance targets.
 The PSUs granted vest over three years and have a one year performance period with one-third of the PSUs subject to cliff vesting following the completion of the performance period then vesting in equal quarterly installments thereafter.
 Over the performance period, the number of PSUs that may be issued and the related share-based compensation expense that is recognized is adjusted upward or downward based upon the probability of achieving the approved performance targets against the performance metrics.
-Depending on the probability of achieving the approved performance targets against the performance metrics.
-Depending on the probability of achieving the approved performance targets against the performance metrics.
-Depending on the probability of achieving the performance targets, the number of PSUs issued could range from 0% to 200% of the target amount.
+Depending on the probability of achieving the pre-established performance targets, the number of PSUs issued could range from 0% to 200% of the target amount.